JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/tutorial_FPMPNLPModel.md

 # **High Precision Format**
 `FPMPNLPModel` performs some operations with a high precision FP format to provide more numerical stability.
 The convergence of MPR2 relies on the fact that such operations are "exact", as if performed with infinite precision.

-This high precision format can be given as a keyword argument upon instanciation of `FPMPNLPModel`.
+This high precision format can be given as a keyword argument upon instantiation of `FPMPNLPModel`.
 The default value is `Float64`.
 Note that this high precision format corresponds to the type parameter `H` in `struct FPMPNLPModel{H,F,T<:Tuple}`.
 It is expected that `FPMPNLPModel.HPFormat` has at least equal or greater machine epsilon than the highest precision FP format that can be used for objective or gradient evaluation.

 **FPMPNLPModel Example 5: HPFormat value**